Dallas College Marketable Skills

 • It’s not a real skills gap, but rather, as Forbes notes, a “skills awareness gap.”
 That means Dallas College students learn valuable, foundational skills throughout the Core but might have a hard time explaining what they’ve learned to potential employers.
 The Dallas College Marketable Skills initiative is designed to reduce this awareness gap by purposely identifying and aligning Core assessments with specific marketable skills.

-Preparing for Future Careers while completing the Core Curriculum
+Preparing for Future Careers While Completing the Core Curriculum

 Icon for critical thinking